Development of The Elder Scrolls IV: Oblivion: Design goals

 The role of the player character in the main quest was to be changed as well.
 In contrast to past games, where the player character would play a type of "chosen one", Oblivion would have the player character "find him, protect him, and help him".
 Aside from that, in the opinion of Hines, "the main quest has similar themes and tones as in past Elder Scrolls games", and should still feel "epic", simply because of the way the gamespace is designed: with openness in mind.
 Improving that aspect of the experience, said Hines, came mostly in the form of improved information presentation.
-The system would not intrude on the experience when the player merely wishes to "walk around and explore the world and do whatever he/she wants", but given the scenario where the player asks OK, I'm ready to do the next part of the main quest, where do I go?, the game would provide a ready answer, so as to avoid "confusion" and "downtime".
+The system would not intrude on the experience when the player merely wishes to "walk around and explore the world and do whatever he/she wants", but given the scenario where the player begins wondering how to progress further into the main story, the game would provide a ready answer, so as to avoid confusion.